 Development Boundaries - are lines that are drawn around settlements to identify the extent of the built up area, beyond which it is no desirable to expand.

-Development Plan Documents (DPD) - have development plan status and are subject to independent examination in the form of a hearing before a planning Inspector.
-The Inspector's report and recommendations will be binding on the Council.
+Development Plan Documents (DPD) - have development plan status and are subject to independent examination in the form of a hearing before a Planning Inspector.